jonathanyeh0723/meme-generator/README.md

  - **Quote Engine**: The `Quote Engine` module is responsible for ingesting many types of files that contain quotes.
 For the sake of image maker with text purposes, a *quote* contains a *body* and an *author*.

 ### QuoteEngine
+This module will be composed of many classes.
+The complex inheritance, abstract classes, classmethods, strategy objects and other fundamental programming principles of Python are used to complete this module.